fepegar/torchio/README.md

 ###### [Z-normalization](torchio/transforms/z_normalization.py)

-This transform first extract the values of the image larger than the mean, which is an approximation of th foreground voxels.
+This transform first extracts the values with intensity greater than the mean, which is an approximation of the foreground voxels.
 Then the foreground mean is subtracted from the image and it is divided by the foreground standard deviation.